How to Get on the First Page of Google

 Not being able to find your business, showing up to find it closed, or getting an operator when trying to call can not only deter a customer, but also lead them to distrust your business or write a negative review.
-Stay on top of your Google listing and make the necessary updates and changes so that it can be trusted enough to be on the first page of results.
+Stay on top of your Google listing and make the necessary updates and changes so that it can be trusted enough to be at the top of the list.

 • Obtain Google Reviews

 Google searchers love to see what other people think about a business, so it’s no surprise that the businesses with more positive Google reviews show up on the first page.
 Ask customers in person and create a review shortcut link so you can easily encourage reviews across your online channels.

 • Upload photos to your listing

 Google My Business strives to equip consumers with as much information about a business as possible, before even encountering that business.
 This includes what it’s like to be at that business, so be sure to upload photos that depict not only the products and services your business offers but also the atmosphere and people that frequent it.

 We have a free tool designed specifically for Google My Business listings.
 Simply login with your Google business account and in less than 30 seconds, you’ll get an assessment of your profile and learn what you need to do to get closer to the first page.
 Try it below:

 Google My Business is powerful, but you should still create and optimize listings on other popular directories like Yelp.
 First, because Yelp has high traffic and is widely trusted by Google, so your business’s Yelp page can very well show up on the first page of Google for relevant searches.
 Second, because a solid listing with positive reviews improves your online presence in general.
 Online review and links from other trusted sites send signals to Google that figure into its ranking algorithm.